When you want a fancy restaurant-style side dish but with none of the fuss, this sautéed broccolini recipe is THE ONE!

 What is broccolini?

 Great question.
-Broccolini is actually a hybrid vegetable--a mix between regular broccoli and a Chinese broccoli variety called gai lan.
+Broccolini is actually a hybrid vegetable—a mix between regular broccoli and a Chinese broccoli variety called gai lan.
 It's sometimes referred to as "baby broccoli" and rightly so.
-It's stalks are so tender that you can eat them along with the rest of the broccolini once they've been sautéed or roasted.
+Its stalks are so tender that you can eat them along with the rest of the broccolini once they've been sautéed or roasted.

 Broccoli rabe vs broccolini